Skip to Content

 Best cabins for self-caterers: Cabañas Lago Tyndall

 Restaurant costs within Torres del Paine have skyrocketed with the park’s popularity.
-Stock up on food in Puerto Natales and head to Cabañas Lago Tyndall ($110,000 CLP ($160 USD) four-person cabin), which is still going strong despite the adjoining Hotel Lago Tyndall burning down in 2017.
+Stock up on food in Puerto Natales and head to Cabañas Lago Tyndall ($280 USD) family bungalow for up to seven guests), which is still going strong despite the adjoining Hotel Lago Tyndall burning down in 2017.

 They have a spacious living area, a well-equipped kitchen, and even cozy underfloor heating.

-The cabins sleep up to 12 people and are open from October through April.
+The cabins are open from September through mid-May.

 Best hotels near the eastern entrance of Torres del Paine National Park